hugo-apero/iyo-rstudio-global/content/collection/day02/05-netlify/index.markdown

 You have 10 minutes to get to know this new Hugo site.

 How?
-Meet my here bot! :mag:
+Meet the here bot! :mag:

 Try to use the here bot messages to find the content file that produces the content in this starter site.
 There are: